lemidia/lemidia.github.io/_posts/2018-05-01-quick-sort.md

     public static int partition(int arr[], int start, int end){
         int left = start;
         int right = end-1;
-        medianOfThree(arr, start, end);
+        // The median is placed at the end of the array. (end) medianOfThree(arr, start, end);
+        // Pivot points to median
         int pivot = end;

         // Loop until left is less than or equal right